erikaheidi/gifster/README.md

 Gifs are imported by URL.

-Don't take this too seriously, it's just a pet project :P
+Don't take this too seriously, it's just a pet project I created to learn Ruby :P

 ## Install if you want